Author: Dr. Jean-Paul Rodrigue

 d.
 Transport asset management

 Just-in-time inventory management, which reduces inventory requirements, would not be possible without significant ICT support, including the ongoing automation of modes, terminals, and distribution facilities.
 Blockchains can support the complexity of intermodal transportation systems by allowing better synchronization of modes and terminals.
 Yield management and congestion pricing are also common to better manage available capacity in conditions of high demand, but this requires accurate real-time information about demand and supply characteristics.
-In the case of yield management, for instance, an airline can dynamically change the pricing of its seats and even request booked customers to delay their travel in exchange for compensation.
+For instance, in the case of yield management, an airline can dynamically change the pricing of its seats and even request booked customers to delay their travel in exchange for compensation.

 5. ICT and Location